I received an email a few weeks ago with a great question.

 This is not a problem exclusive to teenagers.
 The earlier you learn to take control of your style and do so with confidence, the better off you’ll be in the long run.

 But I get it.
 It’s easy for me to tell you, “Just do it!”
 But putting it into practice?
 That’s a whole different thing.

-In this article, I’m sharing 4 tips about how to dress well for all you teenage guys out there struggling with your style – that means you, Nick.
+In this article, I’m sharing four tips on how to dress well for all you teenage guys out there struggling with your style.
+That means you, Nick!

 Let’s say your current go-to school outfit is basketball shorts and a navy hoodie.
 You can take that oversized, shapeless hoodie and step it up with a navy sweater instead.

 We’re not talking anything too crazy or different.
 You can even keep the basketball shorts (for now… though you probably won’t want to if your top half is already looking super sharp).
-Just by changing one item – ditching the hoodie for a fitted sweater – you’re already starting to elevate your look.
+Just by changing one item—ditching the hoodie for a fitted sweater, for example—you’re already starting to elevate your look.